mnater/Hyphenopoly/docs/Events.md

 });
 ````

-Internally events in Hyphenopoly are implemented as Promises that fulfill with a certain value.
+Internally, events in Hyphenopoly are implemented as Promises that are fulfilled with a certain value.

 ## afterElementHyphenation-Event
 Fired after an element has been hyphenated.